-Most line manager failures I’ve seen (mine included) fall into four buckets.
+Most manager failures I’ve seen (mine included) fall into four buckets listed below.
 You only need one, maybe two for your interview prep.
+Pick what resonates most with your experience, and then scroll down fow full sample answers.

 If you're reading these and thinking 'I don't have any such management experience,' scroll to the end, I have an example for how to reframe a project failure so it still works for a manger interview.